kevinkreiser/prime_server/README.md

 The Impetus
 -----------

 The toy example of an HTTP service that computes whether or not a number is prime is a simple illustration of why someone might want a setup as described above.
 But it's not the actual use-case that drove the creation of this project.
-Having worked on a few service oriented archtectures my team members and I noticed that we'd gained an appreciation for a certain set features.
+Having worked on a few service oriented archtectures my team members and I noticed that we'd compiled what amounted to a wishlist of architectural features.
 In buzz-word form those were roughly:

 * Simplicity
 * Flexibility